Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Abstract

 \section{Abstract}

-Effective human-robot collaboration in open-world environments requires joint planning under uncertain conditions.
-However, existing approaches often treat humans as passive supervisors, preventing autonomous agents from becoming human-like teammates that can actively model teammate behaviors, reason about knowledge gaps, query, and elicit responses through communication to resolve uncertainties.
-To address these limitations, we propose a unified human-robot joint planning system designed to tackle dual sources of uncertainty: task-relevant knowledge gaps and latent human intent.
-Our system operates in two complementary modes.
-First, an uncertainty-mitigation joint planning module enables two-way conversations to resolve semantic ambiguity and object uncertainty.
-It utilizes an LLM-assisted active elicitation mechanism and a hypothesis-augmented $A^*$ search, subsequently computing an optimal querying policy via dynamic programming to minimize interaction and verification costs.
-Second, a real-time intent-aware collaboration module maintains a probabilistic belief over the human's latent task intent via spatial and directional cues, enabling dynamic, coordination-aware task selection for agents without explicit communication.
-We validate the proposed system in both Gazebo simulations and real-world UAV deployments integrated with a Vision-Language Model (VLM)-based 3D semantic perception pipeline.
-Experimental results demonstrate that the system significantly cuts the interaction cost by $51.9\%$ in uncertainty-mitigation planning and reduces the task execution time by $25.4\%$ in intent-aware cooperation compared to the baselines.
+Effective human-robot collaboration in open-world environments requires joint planning under uncertainty about the task, the environment, and the human teammate.
+Communication is the most direct means of resolving such uncertainty, yet most existing systems support only one-way communication: robots listen and act, treating humans as passive supervisors rather than conversational teammates capable of two-way dialogue.
+We propose a unified human-robot joint planning system in which the robot actively resolves uncertainty through two complementary communication channels.
+When uncertainty is decision-critical, an uncertainty-mitigation joint planning module engages the human in clarification dialogue: it grounds ambiguous instructions via an LLM-assisted active elicitation mechanism, enumerates traversability hypotheses through a hypothesis-augmented $A^*$ search, and computes a cost-optimal querying policy via dynamic programming, so that the robot asks only the questions whose answers actually matter for the plan.
+When explicit dialogue is unnecessary or impractical, a real-time intent-aware collaboration module instead reads implicit, nonverbal cues, maintaining a probabilistic belief over the human's latent task intent from spatial and directional signals to enable coordination-aware task selection without any communication overhead.
+We validate the proposed system in both Gazebo simulations and real-world UAV deployments, integrated with a voice dialogue interface and a Vision-Language Model (VLM)-based 3D semantic perception pipeline.
+Experimental results show that cost-optimal clarification dialogue cuts the interaction cost by $51.9\%$ while maintaining a $100\%$ task success rate, and implicit intent reading reduces the cooperative task execution time by $25.4\%$ compared to the baselines.